iotaledger/industry-marketplace/ServiceApp/server/README.md

 #### POST /config

-Receives userId, role and location in GPS coordinates or IOTA areaCode according to [Industry 4.0 Semantic](#config)
+Receives userId, role and location in GPS coordinates according to [Industry 4.0 Semantic](#config)

-* Converts passed GPS coordinates to IOTA Area Codes
 * Writes configuration details to database

 Returns success or failure notification